How can failure make you great?

 6 Then Peter said, “Silver or gold I do not have, but what I do have I give you.
 In the name of Jesus Christ of Nazareth, walk.”
 7 Taking him by the right hand, he helped him up, and instantly the man’s feet and ankles became strong.
 8 He jumped to his feet and began to walk.
 Then he went with them into the temple courts, walking and jumping, and praising God.
 9 When all the people saw him walking and praising God, 10 they recognized him as the same man who used to sit begging at the temple gate called Beautiful, and they were filled with wonder and amazement at what had happened to him. – Acts 3:1-9

-The miracle is the first thing that stands out, but is that what’s most important?
+The miracle is the first thing that stands out, but there is more to the story.

 Do we challenge ourselves to overcome our limitations like Peter and John?

 Or do we use them as an excuse for not doing what needs to be done?
-Our deficiencies shouldn’t be impediments, but simply define for us our boundaries.
+Limited resources, limited number of people, and limited in physical ability shouldn’t be impediments, but simply define for us our boundaries.
 It shouldn’t stop us from doing effective ministry, but instead give us a framework to do it in.
 The disciples certainly were poor and small in number.
-Maybe they had more physical ability than we do, being mostly fisherman or people who did manual labor, but there are lots of things they didn’t have that we do today.
+Maybe they had more physical ability than we do (definitely more than me), being mostly fisherman or people who did manual labor, but there are lots of things they didn’t have that we do today.
 A building for example.
 A piano or organ.
 Pews for sitting down.
 A stove for cooking food.
-Running water, projectors and screens, a speaker system.
+Running water, air conditioning, a speaker system.
 There are lots of things they didn’t have and yet they changed the world.
 If our challenge is to fulfill the Great Commission then we have to challenge ourselves to ask what are WE doing to do our part?
 We cannot allow our limitations to prevent us from doing what needs to be done.
 We can’t allow our history, our personal preferences and our likes and dislikes hold us back from achieving for God what needs to be achieved, or we are guilty of being failures instead of people who fail.
 Because everybody fails.
 It’s what you do with your failure that determines your success.

 It’s easy to make excuses.
 It’s better to find solutions.